|

 honor of nuclear physicist Enrico Fermi.

-In 1923, Louis de Broglie, a French physics graduate student, presented
+Well, in 1924, Louis de Broglie, a French physics graduate student, delivered

 Why shouldn't particles behave as waves?